See Arch Linux Installation for installation notes.

 Many essential packages live in AUR, the unofficial Arch repository; just the official repositories won’t cut it.
 The default package manager client pacman works only with official repos.
 Many famous AUR helpers and pacman wrappers have been written hence.
 The former deals only with AUR packages, while letting pacman work with the official repo packages; the latter is more wholesome.
 Pacman wrappers take care of both official and AUR repos; effectively letting the user deal with both transparently e.g. yay -Syu updates all packages irrespective of their repo.

 Yay — the pacman wrapper written in Go — simple interface, feature-rich and an active project.
 I recommend it over the many, now-defunct, pacman wrappers out there.
 Once installed, Yay should take care of your AUR (and official repo) package needs.
 However, to get Yay itself, you need to do manual AUR package installation.
-To make packages from AUR you need the base-devel package group and super user permissions; you can’t sudo before getting added to the group, so
+To make packages from AUR you need the base-devel package group and super user permissions; you can’t sudo before getting added to sudo/wheel group

 pacman -S --needed base-devel